Mark Liang

 - Defended a consumer electronics company in a nine-patent case relating to computer hardware and graphics processor technologies used in mobile devices.
 (E.D.
 Tex.)

-- Defending a consumer electronics company in a three patent case relating to memory chips, inter-chip communication protocols, mixed signal circuits, and related technology standards (E.D.
+- Defended a consumer electronics company in a three patent case relating to memory chips, inter-chip communication protocols, mixed signal circuits, and related technology standards (E.D.
 Tex.)

-- Defending an Internet software company in a five patent case relating to image processing and navigation technologies (D. Del.)
+- Defended an Internet software company in a five patent case relating to image processing and navigation technologies (D. Del.)

-- Defending an Internet software company in an eleven patent case relating to user interfaces and web applications for deploying multimedia (N.D.
+- Defended an Internet software company in an eleven patent case relating to user interfaces and web applications for deploying multimedia (N.D.
 Cal.)

 - Defended an Internet software company in a three-patent case, IPR proceedings, and Federal Circuit appeal relating to mapping and graphics technologies.
 (N.D.
 Tex.; USPTO; Fed.
 Cir.)